 It’s a common fact now (or is it?) that many calculations can be performed much more efficiently on a quantum computer than on any existing classical computer or even supercomputer.
 There are more than a few experts who believe this is a potential gamechanger, especially in sectors like banking, where quantum algorithms could be applied to problems in Value at Risk (VAR) calculations and portfolio volatility optimization.

 On the flip side, quantum technologies have the potential to threaten the existing modus operandi of banks in regard to security issues.
 Aware of this, banks globally are planning for a scenario with quantum-safe protocols etc.

-With this brave new world comes a brave new attitude, one which some of the world’s leading banks are actively participating in, not wanting to be caught embarrassingly with their pants around their ankles.
+With this brave new world comes a brave new attitude, one which some of the world’s leading banks are actively participating in, not wanting to be caught out.

 TQI will now list eleven major banks with visible quantum programs, either in their early stages or full-blown initiatives.
 They stretch from the US, Canada, the UK all the way to Japan.
 Unfortunately, no Chinese banks have been included, but we will leave that topic for another article at a later date.

 As usual, the list is exhaustive and does not cover the whole array of activities going on in the summer of 2022.
 And anyway, if the banking sector is as dynamic as the Quantum Computing landscape seems to be, we’re certain another dozen banks will have a quantum program in place by the time this post goes live!